-Keep an eye out for student volunteers at the NSW International Student Airport Welcome Desk in Arrival Hall A, who will greet you and help point you in the right direction.
-Don’t hesitate to ask them every question you have!
+Keep an eye out for student volunteers at the Study NSW International Student Airport Welcome Desk in Arrival Hall A at the airport.
+Students will greet you and help point you in the right direction.
+Visit Study NSW to find out more.

-The University offers free airport shuttle service to central Sydney locations for enrolled international students.
+The University offers a free airport shuttle service to central Sydney locations for new international students.

 To be eligible for a free seat on the shuttle service you need to: